dasupradyumna/launch.nvim/doc/SETUP.md

 } }

 -----------------------------------------------------------------------------------------
----- Now, the configurations in launch.lua can look like this return {
+---- Now, the configurations in config file can look like this return {
     debug = {
         {   -- `type` field can be skipped now